Management and Boards

 |ANDRÉ BERGSTEIN||Chief Financial and Investor Relations Officer||December 17, 2019||December 15, 2022|

 |Currently holds the positions of Chief Financial Officer and Investor Relations Officer of the Company.
 In the last 10 years, Mr. André Bergstein worked as (i) Chief Financial and Investor Realations Officer of Gafisa S/A; (ii) Board member of Alphaville Urbanismo S.A. and Construtora Tenda S.A.; (iii) Executive of Plural Capital Gestora de Recursos Ltda Real Estate Department; and (iv) Chief Financial and Investor Realations Officer of Brazilian Finance & Real Estate S.A., real estate financial holding.|

 Pursuant to the Brazilian corporate law, the fiscal council is a body that is independent of the board of directors and external auditors.
 The principal responsibility of the fiscal council is to review the acts and records of the executive officers, analyze the financial statements and report their findings to the shareholders.
-BR Properties’ fiscal council is not a permanent body, and can be constituted during the fiscal year if requested by the requisite number of Company’s shareholders, as described below.
-At present, BR Properties does not have a fiscal council.
+BR Properties’ fiscal council is not a permanent body, and can be constituted during the fiscal year if requested by the requisite number of Company’s shareholders.